ShaunCurtis/Blazr.BaseData/readme.md

 The application splits components into:

-1. *Routes* aka pages - basically components with a `@page` attribute.
+1. *Routes* a.k.a. pages - basically components with a `@page` attribute.
 2. *Components* - forms of one sort or another.

-Components are often used in more than one page.
+Components may be used in more than one page.
 You may show a list of orders on a Customer page and a list of orders on a Today's Orders page.
 Separating out the content from the page/route makes it easy to re-use components.

 The application demonstrates three list implementations: